IDEX Prep Online class

 2. Length of class and miscellaneous information:

-We estimate the average student can get through the entire course in 24-30 hours and we give you 60 or 90 days of access (your choice).
-This allows plenty of time to go through the course content, take the quizzes, review, etc.
+We estimate the average student can get through the entire course in 35 hours (not including the handouts), and we give you a generous 75 days of access.
+This allows plenty of time to go through the course content, take the quizzes, review, and download all the handouts.

 3. Class developed by Deni J. Mosser, CID 0022 / NCIDQ 5865